• Home

 Wednesday and Friday are both trading days with a maximin of 20 stalls in Canterbury town.

-Does Canterbury has a beach?
+Does Canterbury have a beach?

 Canterbury is 20 minutes inland from its closest beach which is located in Whitstable.